 The Subsea Pig Launcher Receiver (SPLR) is a system that has been designed and developed to launch individual cleaning pigs and receive an intelligent pig.

 The SPLR is pressurized by installation of a flexible jumper from the PLET to the SPLR Female Receptacle which are all installed by ROV.

-The foot has been designed to rotate to allow for uneven sea bed conditions that can also be adjusted in height by ROV to ensure correct alignment during stroke in operation.
+The foot is designed to rotate to allow for uneven sea bed conditions that can also be adjusted in height by ROV to ensure correct alignment during stroke in operation.
 The assembly consists of 10-off 2in Subsea Ball valves and also a panel to carry out Back Seal Testing after connection to the PLET, prior to pigging operation.
-Pig loading and removal is carried out by removing a sliding leg assembly and Techlok Clamp allowing for a very quick and efficient change-out.
+Pig loading and removal is carried out by removing a sliding leg assembly and Techlok® Clamp Connector allowing for a very quick and efficient change-out.

-FOGT supplied a 12in SPLR which was used to launch up to five cleaning pigs and receive an intelligent pig of length 4.2m for a gas pipeline.
+FO> supplied a 12-inch SPLR, which was used to launch up to five cleaning pigs and receive an intelligent pig of length 4.2m for a gas pipeline.
 The Hejre field is located approximately 5 km south of the border between the Norwegian and Danish sectors of the North Sea in approximately 85m of water depth.